pensjonatus/flash-fiction/blog/groceries.md

 ---
-title: 'Groceries'
+title: Groceries
 date: '2015-01-21'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 In the hallway on the way to my apartment, there were groceries in a paper bag.